Steps to closing on a home

 • Sales contract

-After closing, the title company or escrow agent is supposed to file your deed which shows you as the legal owner of the property within hours of the closing, but it might take a few days.
+After closing, the title company or escrow agent should file your deed, which shows you as the legal owner of the property within hours of the closing.
+It might take a few days.
 You can verify that the deed was properly filed with your county within a few weeks.

 Quote homeowners insurance online or call for advice